pHaeusler/givens_layers/README.md

 $W \approx I + 2A \quad (\text{for small } A)$

-During training, optimize the parameters of $A$ directly.
+During training, you optimize the parameters of $A$ directly.
 The gradient flows through the $W$ transform, and since $W$ is guaranteed to be in $SO(n)$, no additional constraints or projections are needed.

 Let's explore an implementation of the Cayley Transform.